sneusse/DotOverload.jl/README.md

 It is implemented as a macro which modifies the ast of a given expression (see https://github.com/sneusse/DotOverload.jl/blob/master/src/DotOverload.jl )

+## Why?

+So I can copy/paste matplotlib examples, as I have no clue how that works and I'm tired of writing brackets.

 ## Example

 ```julia